edorrough/CLEAR/README.md

 In order to install MongoDB, Node.js, and git, follow the instructions by operating system.

+The following tools were used for development:

+- Heroku: hosting production version of our web app during development: [Heroku](https://www.heroku.com/)
+- Cloudinary: hosting images used in the CLEAR website: [Cloudinary](https://cloudinary.com/)
+- Bitbucket: repository hosting service used to share CLEAR project source code and documentation: [Bitbucket](https://bitbucket.org/)

 #### **Windows:**

 To install MongoDB locally on your Windows machine, follow this link: